 Warning: The process is so easy – you might want to make it right away!
-Just follow the picture tutorial below and then read the instructions a couple of times – and you’re good to go!
+Just follow the picture tutorial below and then read the instructions a couple of times – and you’re an expert of No Bake Oreo Dessert!

 Crush the Oreos by placing them in the zip lock bag and using a rolling pin to crush them.
 Don’t roll it, but use it as a bat:) and hit those Oreos hard!
 I suppose you can roll it too, but it’s harder to crush them by just rolling.

 Crush remaining 10 Oreos right on top of the cool whip layer.
 Break 8 Oreos by hand right over the top of the cake in chunks and then crush 2 Oreos to really fine crumb for the middle section: